jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 67 Retention of emissions records
 (1) A participant must keep sufficient records to enable the EPA to verify, in respect of any year in which the participant carries or carried out an activity listed in Schedule 3 or 4,—
-  (a) the activities carried out by the participant; and (b) the emissions and removals from those activities as calculated and, if required, as verified under section 62(b) and (c); and
+  (a) the activities carried out by the participant; and (b) the emissions and removals from those activities as calculated and, if required, as verified under section 62(1)﻿(b) and (c); and
   (c) the participant’s assessment of the participant’s—
     (i) liability to surrender units; and
     (ii) entitlement to receive New Zealand units; and (d) any other information contained in an emissions return submitted by the participant.
 (2) The records specified in subsection (1) must—
-  (a) include the records specified in section 62(d); and (b) in the case where they relate to an activity listed in Part 1 of Schedule 3 or 4, be retained for a period of at least 20 years after the end of the year to which they relate; and
+  (a) include the records specified in section 62(1)﻿(d); and (b) in the case where they relate to a forestry activity, be retained for a period of at least 20 years after the end of the year to which they relate; and
   (c) in every other case, be retained for a period of at least 7 years after the end of the year to which they relate.

 ### Subpart 2 — Issuing and allocating New Zealand units